-Features such as count_endobj and count_endstream: In benign files, endobj occurs when an object ends.
-Yet malicious PDF files seldom use endobj and endstream so as to confuse the parser.
-Thus, the parser fails to obtain the whole object when parsing malicious file, or fails to parse malicious file which can evade successfully finally.
-That is the common evasion of parser.
+Features such as count_endobj and count_endstream: In benign files, the endobj refers to the end of an object.
+Yet a maldoc seldom contains endobj and endstream, for which it aims at confusing the parser to make it fail to obtain the whole object when parsing the malicious file, or fail to parse the malicious documents which can then evade detection successfully.
+That is the common evasion against the parser.

-Features such as count_js: The main tactic of malicious file is to embed JS code to execute malicious behavior.
-In this way, JS codes contained in a malicious file are much more than those in a benign file.
+Features such as count_js: The main tactic of the malicious document is to embed JS code in the file to execute malicious behaviors.
+In this way, JS codes contained in a maldoc are much more than those in a benign file.

 Features such as count_acroform_obs: AcroForm is introduced in PDF Specification 1.2, which is to collect information from users via interaction.
-The form can display data, capture data and edit data, etc. Moreover, it can conduct dynamic interaction including: from the interactive and editable forms which contain characteristics like dynamic calculation, verification and so on, to the forms generated by servers and filled in by machine.
-With those characteristics, the form is vulnerable to obscuration and encryption by attacker.
-As a result, the value of AcroForm in a malicious sample is double that of a benign sample.
+The form can display, capture and edit the data, etc. Moreover, it can conduct dynamic interaction from the interactive and editable forms which contain characteristics like dynamic calculation, verification and so on, to the forms generated by servers and filled in by machine.
+With those characteristics, the form is vulnerable to obscuration and encryption by the attacker.
+As a result, the value of AcroForm in a malicious sample usually doubles that of a benign sample.

-表 2: 良性样本与恶意样本之间的特征均值对比
+Table 2: Average Value Comparison of Features in Benign and Malicious Files.